henrlly/henrlly/README.md

-### Hi there 👋 I'm Henry
+### Hi, I'm Henry! 👋

-I'm an incoming computer science undergraduate at the National University of Singapore (NUS).
+I’m an incoming computer science undergraduate at the National University of Singapore (NUS).

-In my free time, I like to build new projects and do competitive programming.
+I enjoy learning new things, building new projects and doing competitive programming.
 Previously, I used to do CTFs and hackathons.

-I'm always looking to be a part of interesting projects.
+My main interests are High-Performance Computing (HPC), distributed systems, optimization and CS theory, but I’m broadly interested in anything related to CS.

+I also write a [blog](henrlly.pages.dev/blog).

 Feel free to reach out!

 ### Hackathon Projects
   - [YourGuide](https://github.com/henrlly/YourGuide): Audio Guide for the Visually Impaired, featuring 3D biaural audio for navigation